brianshumate/vaultron/README.md

 ...
 ```

-To run a different version of the Consul container, set the `TF_VAR_consul_version` environment variable like this:
+Similarly, to run a different version of the Consul container, set the `TF_VAR_consul_version` environment variable like this:

 ```
 $ export TF_VAR_consul_version=0.7.5